Out of the Blue (2006 film): Reception

-The film deals with violence in a realistic but restrained way.
-The effect the film has on its audience is likely to depend on the circumstances of the viewer.
-Mr Hastings said "for some of those closely involved in the events it portrays the film may be upsetting and traumatic.
-Other people may view it as a sensitive portrayal of the responses of ordinary people to horrific events."

 One of the AOS officers who located and shot Gray, Mike Kyne, took exception to the way they were portrayed in the film as standing to one side and smoking cigarettes whilst a hand-cuffed Gray lay on the ground, dying of his injuries.
-Kyne said, 'That's bullshit.
-Poetic licence.'
-In reality, none of the AOS officers had smoked at the scene.
-Kyne pointed out that to have done so would have been highly unprofessional.
+In reality, none of the AOS officers had smoked at the scene; Kyne pointed out that to have done so would have been highly unprofessional.
 After restraining Gray, they had called an ambulance.
 (Unlike the scene in the film, Gray did not die outside the crib but later in the ambulance en route to hospital.)
 Also, in the exchange of gunfire prior to Gray's capture, one of the AOS members was shot in the buttocks, which is not seen in the film.